-The present study used human myeloid leukemia U937 cells, a versatile promonocytic cellular system that, based on its endoplasmic reticulum (ER)/mitochondria functional relationships, responds to low micromolar concentrations of arsenite with a single, defined mechanism of superoxide (O_2^{-1}) formation.
-Under these conditions, we observe an initial Ca2+ mobilization from the ER associated with the mitochondrial accumulation of the cation, which is followed by Ca2+-dependent mitochondrial O_2^- (mito O_2^-) formation.
-These events, which were barely detectable after 3 hours, were better appreciated at 6 hours.
-We found that markedly shorter exposure to arsenite and lower concentrations of arsenite are required to induce extensive $O_2^$ formation in cells supplemented with inositol-1,4,5-trisphosphate receptor (IP3R) or ryanodine receptor (RyR) agonists.
-Indeed, nanomolar arsenite induced maximal O_2^{-1} formation after only 10 minutes of exposure, and this response was uniquely dependent on the enforced mitochondrial Ca2+ accumulation.
-The dramatic anticipation of and sensitization to the effects of arsenite caused by the IP3R or RyR agonists were accompanied by a parallel significant genotoxic response in the absence of detectable mitochondrial dysfunction and cytotoxicity.
-We conclude that the prolonged, low-micromolar arsenite exposure
+The present study used human myeloid leukemia U937 cells, a versatile promonocytic cellular system which, based on its endoplasmic reticulum (ER)/mitochondria functional relationships, respond to low micromolar concentrations of arsenite with a single, defined mechanism of superoxide (O2-) formation.
+Under these conditions, we observe an initial Ca2+ mobilization from the ER associated with the mitochondrial accumulation of the cation, followed by Ca2+-dependent mitochondrial O2-(mitoO2-) formation.
+These events, barely detectable after 3 h were better appreciated at 6 h.
+We found that remarkably shorter exposure to, and lower concentrations of, arsenite are required to induce extensive O2 formation in cells supplemented with inositol-1,4,5-trisphosphate receptor (IP3R) or ryanodine receptor (RyR) agonists.
+Indeed, nanomolar arsenite induced maximal O2formation after only 10 min of exposure, and this response was uniquely dependent on the enforced mitochondrial Ca2+ accumulation.
+The dramatic anticipation of, sensitization to, the effects of arsenite caused by the IP3R or RyR agonists was accompanied by a parallel significant genotoxic response in the absence of detectable mitochondrial dysfunction and cytotoxicity.
+We conclude that the prolonged, low micromolar arsenite exposure paradigm resulting in mitoO2- formation is necessary to affect Ca2+ homeostasis and accumulate the cation in mitochondria.
+The arsenite requirements to promote mitoO2- formation in the presence of sufficient mitochondrial Ca2+ were instead remarkably lower in terms of both concentration and time of exposure.
+These conditions were associated with the induction of extensive DNA strand scission in the absence of detectable signs of toxicity.